kubernetes-sigs/azuredisk-csi-driver/docs/enhancements/feat-add-ability-to-tune-azuredisk-performance-parameters.md

 - This feature is not supported for HDD or UltraDisk right now.
 - The current implementation only optimizes the disks which use the storVsc linux disk driver.
-- No `manual` perftuningmode available today.
-- Only `Default` perfprofile is available today, which would provide balanced IO and throughput performance.
+- Only `Default` `perfProfile` is available today, which would provide balanced IO and throughput performance.

 ## Future Considerations

-- We will consider a `manual` perf tuning mode where users will be able to define their own perf profile by means of a CRD or a ConfigMap.
-- We will consider exposing more perf profiles for `Auto` perf tuning mode, tailor made for different IO characterstics.
+- We will consider exposing more perf profiles, tailor made for different IO characterstics.
+- We will consider allowing users to create their own perf profile and express the workloads characterstics for the storage class using CRD or some other configuration.
 - We will consider expanding perf optimization for HDD and UltraDisks.
 - We will consider expanding perf optimization for other disk drivers such as NVME etc.
 - We will consider expanding perf optimization for other OS' such as Windows.